chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - Reply with `/pass <password>` to attempt extraction with a password
 - Reply with `/cancel-password` to abort password input and delete the file

-### Canceling Extraction
+### Canceling Processes

-If you need to cancel an ongoing extraction process, you can use:
+The script provides several commands to cancel ongoing processes:

+- Reply with `/cancel-password` to cancel password input for a password-protected archive
-- Reply with `/cancel-extraction` to stop the current extraction and delete temporary files
+- Reply with `/cancel-extraction` to cancel the current extraction process
+- Reply with `/cancel-process` to cancel the entire process and delete any downloaded files

 ### Checking Processing Status